nnethercote/nnethercote.github.io/_posts/2023-07-11-back-end-parallelism-in-the-rust-compiler.md

 ---
 layout: post
-title: Codegen units in the Rust compiler
+title: Back-end parallelism in the Rust compiler
 ---

 This post describes some performance work I have been doing recently on rustc.